Git Fetch vs. Git Pull

 Switch back to the local repository used by Developer 1:

-git commit -m "Second commit"Push changes to the remote repository:
+git commit -m "Third commit"- Pull the latest changes from the remote repository:

 When viewing the file, you will notice a conflict block in the file, marking the conflicting changes.